 - We are multi-disciplinary and accept visual artists, designers, theatre makers & performers, filmmakers, writers and musicians.

-- We can host up to 3 residents (or duo's) at a time.
+- We can host up to 4 residents at a time.

-Joris Lindhout is an artist and a web developer.
-He studied Interaction Design and holds an MA in Fine Arts.
-He is co-founder of exhibitionist.nl, the online resource for exhibitions of contemporary art in the Netherlands and Flanders.
-In 2014/15 he is a researcher at the Jan van Eyck Academy in Maastricht where he focusses on the social implications of fantastic literature in the Low Countries.
-He is a regular contributor to the Dutch fine art periodical Metropolis M.
+Joris Lindhout studied Interaction Design and holds an MA in Fine Arts.
+He is an alumnus of the Jan van Eyck Academy in Maastricht (NL) where he investigated the social implications of fantastic literature in the Low Countries.
+In 2017 and 2018 he’ll go back to University and will explore the idea of ‘Digital Anxiety’ at Tulane University’s graduate Digital Media program.

 Maggie McWilliams was born and raised in Shreveport, Louisiana.
 She received her BFA from Tulane University in Photography and English with a concentration in Literary Theory and Southern Gothic Literature.
 These two artistic perspectives converge in her work in an attempt to revive the mystic, obscure, and sublime in the photographic aesthetic.
 She currently live and works in New Orleans where she is passionate about supporting contemporary art and promoting experiential innovation within the arts community.